-The maul struck the rail but the telegrapher signalled, "Dot!
-Dot!- Done!"
+The maul struck the rail but the telegrapher signaled, "Dot!
+Dot!
+Dot! - Done!"

-In San Francisco the wires were connected with the fire alarm in the Tower, in Washington with the bell of the Capitol, so that the message echoed from coast to coast and announced the wedding of the Atlantic and the Pacific.
+In San Francisco the wires were connected with the fire alarm in the Tower, in Washington with the bell of the Capitol, so that the message echoed from coast to coast and announced the wedpage nine ding of the Atlantic and the Pacific.